 Houseplants are good for your health.
 Not only do plants add oxygen and remove carbon dioxide, some plants even remove toxins like benzene and formaldehyde from the air!
 Here’s a great article that lists different plants and the ways they improve your indoor air quality.

 Reusable sticky pads make it possible to keep everything on my countertop when I’m driving, which makes life so much more convenient!
 These pads are reusable and you can wash them to make them sticky again.
 In my opinion they’re best used on items you’re going to keep in one spot long-term, because taking them off and cleaning them is a little annoying.
 (I deal with that every time I water my plants, which is kind of annoying but it’s worth it for me to have a lot of plants in the van.)

 Window covers that insulate and also block light are essential, especially if you ever stealth camp (which you will).
 This is the only time I recommend reflectix because it works so well on window covers and make a big difference.
 Definitely have thick black-out covers for every single window in the van, including the front cab.

 This is a give-in, but having cute stuff in your van that makes it feel nice and homey is so so important.
 Yes, function matters, but so does comfort.
-A couple of cute throw pillows and a colorful rug and blanket make a HUGE difference in such a small space.
+A couple of cute throw pillows, blanket, and a colorful rug make a HUGE difference in such a small space.
 Plus it’s a fun way to collect memories from your favorite places throughout your travels!
 Be sure to hit up some vanlife gatherings while you’re out there!

 My friends over at Austin Rug Co. has small 1.5′ x 3′ and 2′ x 3′ vintage rugs that fit perfectly in a camper van.
 You can get a cute blanket while on your travels to remind you of places you’ve been and be sure to cover your walls with stickers and magnets from all the places you’ve explored!